Bridgeway Rehabilitation Services, Inc

 - Support to assist persons served to find and maintain employment and/or education/training

-- With other service providers and resource people regarding the assessment, treatment and rehabilitation needs of the persons served
+- With other service providers and resource people regarding the assessment, treatment and rehabilitation needs of the people receiving services

-- No more than one moving violation within the past 12 months
+- No more than one moving violation in the past twelve months

 - Vehicle required